AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/share-a-template.md

 # Sharing a template

-As an `Adobe Workfront administrator`, you can grant users access to view or edit templates when you assign their access level.
+As an Adobe Workfront administrator, you can grant users access to view or edit templates when you assign their access level.
 A user must have a Plan license to have access to Edit templates.

 For more information about granting access to templates, see [Grant access to templates](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-templates.md).